If you think you are going through a burnout tell friends and family, and look for specialized help.

 I’ve been in two self-diagnosed burnouts throughout my career.
-If you know me you may think: “no wonder!”.
-I also had a couple of early indications of it happening again, in those cases I would step back and take actions to prevent it from happening.
+I also had a couple of early indications of it happening again, in those cases I took a step back to take actions to prevent it from happening.
 I can tell you, if my self-diagnose was correct, it sucks.
-If it wasn’t correct, it sucks anyway.
-I’m not really interested in the specifics of medical diagnosis here, although if you think you are going through a burnout I advise you to look for specialized help.
-What I want to talk in this blog post is what was for me the major cause of getting to feel defeated.
+If it wasn’t, it sucks anyway.
+In this post I want to talk about what was for me the major cause for feeling exhausted and defeated and how I started overcoming it.

-When it happened, things that previously I considered important weren’t important anymore.
+When it happened, things that I previously considered important weren’t important anymore.
 I had no energy or willingness to engage into discussions.
 Everything I was doing seemed to suck.
 People would try to cheer me up and I would only think how an impostor I’ve been.
-I got to strongly believe I was not good at what I was doing, I don’t deserved my job or my position, I don’t deserved people respect, so I would be a zombie for weeks going from one meeting to the next, doing little code, rewriting whatever I wrote in the previous day thinking it sucked.
+I got to strongly believe I was not good at what I was doing, I didn’t thought I deserved my job or my position, I believe I didn’t deserved people respect, so I would be a zombie for weeks going from one meeting to the next, doing little code, rewriting whatever I wrote in the previous day thinking it sucked.

-The first time it happened I was living with friends that made me turn back, they don’t know it, I didn’t at the time, but with time I got to turn back on track.
-I just really got to understand what happened after the second time it happened.
-The second time was 5 years after the first and I was a little bit more experience to recognize what was happening, I had seen it in others, heard about it in trainings, in diagnosis from colleagues and any way I was in the same path, in a burnout feeling everything I did sucked and I sucked after all.
+The first time it happened I was living with friends that helped me to get back on track, they don’t know it, I didn’t at the time, but after the second time I understood what have happened.
+The second time was 5 years after the first and I was a little bit more experience to recognize what was happening, I had seen it in others, heard about it in trainings, in colleagues diagnosis, but nothing helped me to prevent it from happening to me again.

-A couple of days after it happened, I was clearly in a different mood and a more experienced colleague had probably noticed something wrong was happening.
-He didn’t mentioned it, but over a coffee he mentioned something that I never forgot:
+A couple of days after it happened, I was clearly in a different mood and a more experienced colleague had noticed something was wrong.
+He invited me for a coffee and asked what was wrong.
+I lied to him saying all was fine.
+He said, it wasn’t and proceed:

 After years practicing that mindfully and also learning Project Management I got to believe that the root cause for all stress in life is simply communication, either yours with others or yours with yourself.